LOST-STATS/lost-stats.github.io/Presentation/Figures/Styling_Scatterplots.md

 For this Stata demonstration, I will use a combination of `scatter` and `twoway`, both native commands in Stata, to create all the figures trying to emulate the structure you see above in R.

-While I want to use only official commands within Stata, I will use Ben Jann `grstyle` to set some basic graph themes.
-Although I'll keep them minimalistic. see `help grstyle` for more options.
+While I want to use only official commands within Stata, I will use Ben Jann's `grstyle` to set some basic graph themes, although I'll keep them minimalistic. see `help grstyle` for more options.

 ### Setup